SHergibo/food-ledger-api/README.md

 #### 3) Create your SendGrid account to receive email

-This API uses [SendGrid](https://sendgrid.com/) to receive/send emails.
-If you want to receive/send emails, you need to create a SendGrid account.
+This API uses [SendGrid](https://sendgrid.com/) to send emails.
+If you want the app to send you informations emails, you need to create a SendGrid account.
 Then, follow the initial step to add a sender email or domain, and then create an API key.

 Once you have added a sender email or domain and generated your SendGrid API key, you need to add them in your `development.env` and `production.env`.